Review of [H+] and pH

 Normal Acid – Base Balance

-Two major organs are involved in the normal acid and base balance.
-Major weak acid generated in the body as a result of metabolism is CO2; this depends on the physical activity.
+Two major organs are involved in the normal acid and base balance:

 Kidneys remove endogenous acids from the body through the urine.
 On average 1-2 mEq/kg/24 hr of H+ ions are produced in the body in adults, whereas, in children, 2-3 mEq/kg/24 hr of H+ ions are produced.
 Main sources include dietary protein metabolism, incomplete metabolism of carbohydrates and fat, and stool losses of bicarbonate.
 This shows that acid production depends on the amount of protein intake in the diet and the rate of catabolic activity.
-No H+ ions are produced after complete carbohydrate and fat metabolism; instead, water and CO2 which is released through the lungs outside.
-Incomplete catabolism of carbohydrates and fats produce lactic acid and keto acids, like β-hydroxybutyric acid and acetoacetic acid.
+No H+ ions are produced after complete carbohydrate and fat metabolism; instead, the end products of metabolism are water and CO2 and CO2 is exhaled by the lungs.
+Incomplete catabolism of carbohydrates and fats produces lactic acid and keto acids, like β-hydroxybutyric acid and acetoacetic acid.
 Normally, this occurs in small amounts but, in various pathologic conditions, like lactic acidosis and diabetic ketoacidosis, endogenous acid production is abnormally increased.
 Stool loss of bicarbonate also contributes to the overall acid production in the body.
-The stomach mainly produces H+ ions, the rest of the GI tract produces bicarbonate with an overall loss of bicarbonate from the body into the GI tract and out through the stools.
-To produce bicarbonate into the GI tract, H+ ions are released into the blood stream, i.e. one H+ ion for each bicarbonate.
-This type of acid production is also not much in the body, but it is dramatically increased in a patient with watery stools.
+The stomach mainly produces H+ ions, and the rest of the GI tract produces bicarbonate with an overall loss of bicarbonate from the body into the GI tract and out through the stools.
+To produce bicarbonate into the GI tract, H+ ions are released into the blood stream, at the rate of one H+ ion for each bicarbonate.
+This amount of acid production is also not much in the body, but it is dramatically increased in a patient with watery diarrhea.

-Only the lungs can regulate the CO2 concentration, and only the kidneys can regulate the bicarbonate concentration.
+Only the lungs can regulate the CO2 concentration, and only the kidneys can regulate the bicarbonate and H+ concentration.

-Excess H+ ions with endogenous acid producing mechanisms in the body are neutralized by the bicarbonate, leading to a decrease in its concentration.
-This bicarbonate deficiency is restored by the kidneys secreting hydrogen ions.
-Lungs cannot regenerate bicarbonate, although the loss of carbon dioxide also lowers the hydrogen ion concentration:
+Excess H+ ions with endogenous acid producing mechanisms in the body are neutralized by bicarbonate, leading to a decrease in its concentration.
+This bicarbonate deficiency is restored by the kidneys by increasing the secretion of hydrogen ions.
+The lungs cannot regenerate bicarbonate, although the loss of carbon dioxide also lowers the hydrogen ion concentration:

 H+ + HCO3− → CO2 +H2O

-During the metabolic acidosis, an increased ventilation rate lowers the CO2 concentration in the blood, moving this reaction towards the right and decreasing H+ ion concentration, increasing the pH.
-Metabolic acidosis still persists in the body.
+During metabolic acidosis, an increased ventilation rate lowers the CO2 concentration in the blood, moving this reaction towards the right and decreasing H+ ion concentration, increasing the pH.
+This is a rapid compensation that does not last, as eventually the respiratory centers adapt to the continuing overproduction of CO2.
+When metabolic acidosis still persists in the body, the kidneys assume the major compensatory role, usually after three days.

 H+ + HCO3− → CO2 + H2O

-Due to metabolic activity, raised bicarbonate concentration or more H+ ion concentration promotes the forward reaction increasing the CO2 concentration and decreasing the hydrogen ion concentration.
-In respiratory acidosis, the bicarbonate concentration is increased in the kidneys which buffers and decrease H+ ion concentration and maintain the pH, but the kidneys cannot remove the raised CO2 which is removed by the lungs.
+Due to metabolic activity, raised H+ ion concentration promotes the forward reaction increasing the CO2 concentration and decreasing the hydrogen ion concentration.
+In respiratory acidosis, renal compensation by tubular reabsorption of bicarbonate and increased excretion of H+ restores the pH toward normal.
 Both the lungs and the kidneys can affect the hydrogen ion concentration, hence the pH.
-Only the lungs can regulate the CO2 concentration, and only the kidneys can regulate the bicarbonate concentration.
+Only the lungs can regulate CO2 concentration, and only the kidneys can regulate bicarbonate and H+ concentration.

 pH = 6.1 + log (HCO3– / (0.03 x PCO2))